Uranium in Canada

 Fission 3.0 has the Clearwater West project adjacent to Patterson Lake South, and Canex Energy is farming into this.

-NexGen Energy is drilling the Rook 1 property in the southwest Athabasca basin near Patterson Lake South and along strike from it, with basement-hosted mineralisation.
-A maiden inferred resource of 77,660 tU at average 2.23%U was announced in March 2016 for the Arrow deposit, with more than half of it at 11.24%U. The Bow prospect is 3.7 km northeast of Arrow and very close to Purepoint’s Spitfire.
+NexGen Energy is drilling its Rook 1 property in the southwest Athabasca basin near Patterson Lake South and along strike from it, with basement-hosted mineralisation.
+The Arrow deposit has 81,590 tU at average 5.83%U, mostly in a very high-grade part of it grading 16.1%.
+It is basement-hosted in igneous rock starting 100 m deep and extending down for 800 m.
+Development of it is envisaged by about 2025.
+The Bow prospect is 3.7 km northeast of Arrow and very close to Purepoint’s Spitfire.

 Purepoint Uranium Group is drilling its Hook Lake prospect, along the Patterson Lake trend in southwest Athabasca Basin, in JV with Cameco and Areva (39.5% each), and has some positive intersections, including Spitfire.